dfcastellanos/MEPLS/doc/main.md

 ## Tutorial

 Each [tutorial](@ref Tutorial) step introduces different tools and illustrates how to use them.
-After going through the tutorial steps, you will have a good idea of how to use MEPLS for implementing you ouwn model.
+After going through the tutorial steps, you will have a good idea of how to use MEPLS for implementing your own model.

 ## Gallery

 New models can be implemented following the tutorial and the MEPLS documentation.
-However, sometimes a model might require a use of MEPLS more advanced than illustrated in the tutorial.
+However, sometimes a model might require the use of MEPLS more advanced than illustrated in the tutorial.
 In this case, the [gallery](@ref Gallery) of models shows advanced examples built for specific purposes.

 ## Documentation
-This website provides you with an interactive MEPLS [documentation](@ref Documentation).
+This website provides you with interactive MEPLS [documentation](@ref Documentation).
 The **search box** on the top right corner allows you to search through the documentation for functions, classes, etc. The source code in this website is also interactive, allowing you to click on it and jump to its documentation.